Nardos-Birhanu/genai-contributor-pipeline/README.md

 **Did generative AI change how newcomers become contributors on Stack Overflow?**

-This repository contains the full data pipeline, analysis code, and manuscript for a computational social science study of newcomer-to-contributor conversion before and after the December 2022 ChatGPT boundary.
+This repository contains the full data pipeline and analysis code for a computational social science study of newcomer-to-contributor conversion before and after the December 2022 ChatGPT boundary.